 Daniel Libeskind and Cosentino unveil in Frankfurt the “Musical Labyrinth” installation made with Dekton®

-Frankfurt is currently home to the installation “Musical Labyrinth” by the renowned architect, Daniel Libeskind.
-In a new collaboration with the leading producer and distributor of innovative surfaces for architecture and design, the Cosentino Group, the architect unveiled the installation, made with the ultra-compact surface Dekton® and located in the plaza of Frankfurt’s Alte Oper, in a ceremony attended by various media representatives.
+Since yesterday, Frankfurt has been home to the installation “Musical Labyrinth” by the renowned American architect Daniel Libeskind.
+In a new collaboration with Cosentino Group, leading producer and distributor of innovative surfaces for architecture and design, the architect yesterday unveiled this installation, made with the ultra-compact surface Dekton® and located in the plaza of Frankfurt’s Alte Oper, in a ceremony attended by various media representatives.

-This piece was one of the core elements in the “One Day in Life” initiative, which took place on 21 and 22 May, in which Libeskind and the management team of Frankfurt’s Alte Oper designed a series of over 75 live concerts in 18 different locations throughout the city, all within the space of 24 hours.
+This piece will be one of the core elements in the “One Day in Life” initiative, taking place on 21 and 22 May, in which Libeskind and the management team of Frankfurt’s Alte Oper have designed a series of over 75 live concerts in 18 different locations throughout the city, all within the space of 24 hours.
 One of Europe’s cultural landmarks of the year, in which Dekton® by Cosentino acts as contributor and primary sponsor.

 “Musical Labyrinth” is made up of 80 customised Dekton® slabs in the colour “Sirius”, each measuring 3.2m x 1.4m with a depth of 2cm.
 These slabs serve as a perfect canvas for Libeskind’s design to be applied using sunken relief in white.
-The lines of the drawing show an imaginary labyrinth in the city, indicating in turn each of the points that correspond to the 18 venues where the various “One Day in Life” concerts and performances were held.
-The installation will remain on display until the 15 June.
+The lines of the drawing show an imaginary labyrinth in the city, indicating in turn each of the points that correspond to the 18 venues where the various “One Day in Life” concerts and performances will be held.